-The Department of English at Purdue University is seeking up to six Visiting Clinical Instructors to teach first-year writing courses for Introductory Composition in Fall 2021 and Spring 2022.
-Each position is a one-year full-time, academic year (9 month) appointment, starting in August 2021.
-It includes benefits, and may be renewed for up to two more years, contingent upon funding and performance.
-Courses may include mainstream versions of English 106 (Composition) and English 108 (Accelerated Composition), as well as specialized sections that serve multilingual writers (ESL) or learning communities.
+The Department of English at Purdue University is seeking up to four Visiting Clinical Instructors to teach first-year writing courses for Introductory Composition in Fall 2022 and Spring 2023.
+Each position is a one-year full-time, academic year (9 month) appointment, starting in August 2022.
+The position includes benefits.
+Courses may include in-person mainstream versions of English 106 (Composition) and English 108 (Accelerated Composition), as well as specialized in-person sections that serve multilingual writers (ESL) or learning communities.

 Salary is $40,000 for the academic year.
 You can contact Professor Richard Johnson-Sheehan, Director of Introductory Composition at Purdue, by email at firstname.lastname@example.org if you have questions.

 For more information about our courses and program, please see https://cla.purdue.edu/academic/english/icap/

 Minimum of a Master’s degree in English, Communication, or related discipline.
 PhD preferred.
 Experience teaching introductory composition at the college level is required.
 Experience teaching English composition to multilingual writers is a plus but not required.